rickaa/rand/rand/content/posts/black_jupyter.md

     return df
 ```

-That looks a lot better, and most importantly, it gets incredibily easier to debug when you get an error.
-At first I thought I would be using black only after I finished writing my functions, but now it's actually the other way around, by constantly keeping the same clean code style I can spot the bugs faster.
+That looks a lot better, and most importantly, it gets incredibly easier to debug when you get an error.
+At first, I thought I would be using black only after I finished writing my functions, but now it's actually the other way around, by constantly keeping the same clean code style I can spot the bugs faster.

 ## Long, messy functions